OffchainLabs/arbitrum-classic/docs/Public_Chains.md

 **RinkArby**: RinkArby is the longest running Arbitrum testnet.
 It previously ran on the classic stack, but at block 7/28/2022 it was migrated use the Nitro stack!
 Rinkarby will be deprecated [when Rinkeby itself gets deprecated](https://blog.ethereum.org/2022/06/21/testnet-deprecation/); plan accordingly!

 **Nitro Goerli Rollup Testnet**: This testnet (421613) uses the Nitro rollup tech stack; it is expected to be the primary, stable Arbitrum testnet moving forward.

-**Arbitrum Nitro Devnet**: The devnet chain (421612) will soon be deprecated in favor of 421613; for last minute bridging needs, use https://nitro-devnet-bridge.arbitrum.io.

 ## Using Arbitrum